Update your personal information

 In case of minors, the contact person is automatically their guardian.
 The guardianship information is pulled from the Finnish Population Information System and can’t be edited independently.
 However, a social or health care provider can change the primary contact person from one guardian to an other, if needed.
 E.g., from the mother to the father or vice versa.

-Sign up to the wait list
+Sign up to the cancellation waiting list

 See also: What do the notification settings define?
 How can I edit my notification settings?